Bubblin-Superbooks/we/README.md

 #### A. HACKING THE BOOK

-For example, if you want to craft your own edition of `Pride & Prejudice`, add your own typesetting or art or illustrations, follow the below given steps:
+For example, if you want to mint your own edition of `Pride & Prejudice` (like typesetting it yourself or adding art or illustrations to the book), follow the below given steps:

 	1. Fork this repository to your own Github Account,
 	2. Clone the forked project to your local,